HAIR MINERAL ANALYSIS

 3. Parts per

-actual readings are the same as when they are reported in ug/g.
+gives the same numbers as when they are reported in ug/g.

 analysis by mass spectroscopy-ICP and related methods is a standard testing